Cold Climate Engineering - joint international programme

 Specialization

-The programme consists of three specialised study tracks:
+The programme consists of a specialised study tracks:

 • Land Track: Focus on Arctic geoengineering (DTU and NTNU)